gauravfs-14/gnews-harvester/README.md

 ## Legal Considerations

-This tool is for educational purposes only.
+This tool is for educational and research purposes only.
 When scraping websites:

 - Respect robots.txt files
 - Implement reasonable rate limiting